Morphy137/MusicDownloader/README.md

 - yt-dlp (YouTube download/search)
 - spotipy (Spotify API)
-- mutagen (MP3 metadata)
+- mutagen (metadata for M4A)
 - PySide6 (Qt GUI)
 - typer (CLI)
 - rich (colored output)
-- ffmpeg (must be installed manually)

 ---

 ## ⚠️ Notes & Recommendations

 - The project is modular and easy to maintain or extend.
-- If you have issues with YouTube search, ensure you have the latest yt-dlp and ffmpeg.
+- If you have issues with YouTube search, ensure you have the latest yt-dlp.
 - Temporary files and tokens are regenerated automatically.
+- All buttons now use icons for a more modern look.
+- The interface color scheme has been updated for a better dark mode experience.
+- The window size is now dynamic and adapts to your screen.
+- You can change settings at any time from the GUI.
 - If you like this project, consider giving it a ⭐ on GitHub and sharing it!

 ---